 This wood decking is lined with cherry trees, where you can sit and enjoy the changing seasons, including magnificent cherry blossom in spring.

-The science, typical research in the field of technology, and commemorative educational items related to the history of Tokyo Institute of Technology are displayed in this building.
+The science, typical research in the field of technology, and commemorative educational items related to the history of Tokyo Tech are displayed in this building.

 Open weekdays, 10:30-16:30

 The Environmental Energy Innovation (EEI) Building incorporates the latest energy technology making the building like no other in the world.
 Designed to confront global warming, the EEI Building is nearly self-sufficient at producing the electricity it consumes and has reduced its carbon dioxide emissions by more than 60%.

 In July 2013, three buildings on the Tokyo Tech Ookayama Campus were granted the status of Registered Tangible Cultural Properties by Japan's Agency for Cultural Affairs.

 The Collaboration Center for Design and Manufacturing is where student clubs make and exhibit homemade speakers, race-winning human-powered aircraft and other creations, including those made in creativity education classes